-Stock-based compensation: the Company has a stock option compensation plan.
+Stock-based compensation: the Company has a stock option compensation plan which is described in Note 10 of the annual financial statements.
 The Company follows the fair value method to record compensation expense with respect to stock options and warrants granted in exchange for goods and services.
 This method is applied for all awards made to non-employees and employees.
 The fair value of each option or warrant granted is estimated on the date of grant and a provision for the costs is provided for as contributed surplus over the term of the option agreement.
-Compensation expense associated with options issued to employees, consultants, officers and directors of the Company are expensed while compensation expense related to broker warrants issued are recorded as share issue costs and deducted from share capital.
+Compensation expense associated with options issued to employees, consultants, officers and directors of the Company are expensed.
 The consideration received by the Company on the exercise of share options is recorded as an increase to share capital together with corresponding amounts previously recognized in contributed surplus.
 Forfeitures are accounted for as they occur which could result in recoveries of the compensation.